 The Commission finds that the Excess Unprotected ADIT belongs to ratepayers and should be returned to ratepayers in the earliest manner possible.
 There are generally two methods to return excess deferred taxes to ratepayers: normalization and flow-through.
 Under normalization, ratepayers will receive the refund in equal amounts through equal periods of each affected asset’s life.
 This is similar to Cal-Am’s proposal of amortizing the refund based on the average life of each asset.
 Under flow-through, ratepayers will receive the refund immediately, or during the same period that the refund is recognized.
 During the last Commission proceeding, Order Instituting Investigation 24 (OII 24), which evaluated these methodologies for all regulated utilities, the Commission, in Decision D.84-05-036, determined that flow-through is the appropriate method for refunding tax benefits to ratepayers.
 In that decision, the Commission also considered issues of intergenerational inequities under flow-through versus normalization and ultimately decided that the regulated utilities will use flow-through to return excess tax reserves to ratepayers.
 Since then, the Commission has not made any policy to deviate from this practice.
 Even though Cal-Am argues that flowing through the refunds in the immediate period presents issues of intergenerational inequities, these arguments were already considered in Order Instituting Investigation (OII) 24.
 Absent any arguments that were not considered in OII 24, the Commission determines that Cal-Am shall “flow-through” the Excess Unprotected ADIT, $7.1 million, to ratepayers.

 The Commission finds it reasonable and directs Cal-Am to refund the entire $7.1 million of Excess Unprotected ADIT to ratepayers as a bill credit, based on the size of the customer’s meter.
-Cal-Am shall amortize the refund equally over the 24-month period from 2019 to 2020 and request to refund the Excess Unprotected ADIT via a Tier 2 advice letter filed within 30 days of the effective date of this decision.
+Cal-Am shall amortize the refund equally over the 24-month period from 2019 to 2020 and request to refund the Excess Unprotected ADIT via a Tier 2 advice letter filed by June 30, 2019.

 Implementation Costs of the TCJA